 Skin is the heaviest single organ of the body, accounting for about 16% of the total body weight.
-The skin has many functions: it prevents water loss; it serves as a sensory organ; it protects the body from impact and friction injuries; it is elastic to allow for swelling; it protects against ultraviolet ray from the sun.
-The skin's glands, blood vessels and fatty tissue participate in thermoregulation, metabolism and excretion.
-The skin is also the body's first defense against disease.
+The skin has many functions: it prevents water loss; it serves as a sensory organ; it protects the body from impact and friction injuries; it is elastic to allow for swelling; and it protects against ultraviolet rays from the sun.
+The skin’s glands, blood vessels, and fatty tissue participate in thermoregulation, metabolism, and excretion.
+The skin is also the body’s first defense against disease.

 Proper care of your pet’s skin and coat is very important to his overall health.
 Skin and ear problems are among the most common reasons for pet owners to seek veterinary care.